-Racecation – why isn’t this word in the dictionary yet?
+Number one: It makes a great Racecation – why isn’t this word in the dictionary yet?
 I mean it’s in the Wiktionary, so I think we all know that means it’s clearly part of the standard lexicon…of runners.
+A beautiful place to run and make it a great excuse for a vacation.

 Mini-me and muggle have been deemed dictionary worthy words of our lifetime, so I think it’s time to begin a pursuit of expanding the world’s knowledge of a racecation.
 I’m going to guess the main issue is that runners, are too busy DOING something else to fight for this word.

-Destination races can be a great opportunity to PR (especially if you’re coming down from say the mountains to sea level!!), but often they’re just a chance to explore a new city in a way that you love.
+Destination races can be a great opportunity to PR (especially if you’re coming down from running at atltitude to sea level!!), but often they’re just a chance to explore a new city in a way that you love.

 If you haven’t done a racecation yet, I highly recommend it!
 I mean imagine running through the old walls of Jerusalem…MEMORIES!!!